fliphess/miicam/README.md

 # Chuangmi-720P-hack project

-This projects aims at providing an alternate firmware for the Xiaomi Chuangmi 720p IP Camera's.
+This projects provides an alternate firmware for the Xiaomi Chuangmi 720p IP Camera's.
 These camera's, based on the Grain Media GM8136S SOC, normally only work using the cloudbased app.
 With this firmware I'll try to offer other methods of using this webcam that do not require an internet uplink.

+If you are looking for an affordable ip webcam and you consider this hack one of the options: It might be wise not to buy this camera at all, as it is not very secure.
+If you have one at home eating dust this project could offer some additional features that makes the camera a bit more usable, but do **NOT** buy this product to use it with this hack.
+Buy a secure camera out of the box instead :)

+**Please read the security considerations at the bottom of the readme.**

 ![Alt text](chuangmi.jpg?raw=true "Chuangmi 720P camera")

-This project exists thanks to the extensive research of [jymbob](https://github.com/jymbob/chuangmi-720-hack) and [ghoost](https://github.com/ghoost82/mijia-720p-hack) and all the hard work done on existing hacks for other Xiaomi ip camera's done by many people on the webs.
-Standing on the heads of giants, much respect and thanks go out to those who shared their efforts to create a more suitable firmware for their Xiaomi ip camera.

-If I somehow screwed up in licensing a script or tool that I've copied from your project, please file an issue, so I can add the requested changes.
-(I really suck at licensing, but I'd like to do it right)

 ## WARNING - DISCLAIMER